nden/astropy/docs/modeling/example-fitting-constraints.rst

   attribute directly on a parameter.

-  For linear fitters, freezing a polynomial coefficient means that the corresponding term will be subtracted from the data before fitting a polynomial without that term to the result.
+  For linear fitters, freezing a polynomial coefficient means that the corresponding term will be excluded from the data before fitting a polynomial without that term to the result.
 For example, fixing ``c0`` in a polynomial model will fit a polynomial with the zero-th order term missing to the data minus that constant.
 However, the fixed coefficient value is